Shreya-kudale-19/LingoSync/README.md

 ## 🚀 Core Features

 - 📝 **Text-to-Text Translation**
-  Direct many-to-many translation using **Meta’s M2M100** model (no English pivot).
+  Direct many-to-many translation using **FaceBook’s NLLB-200** model (no English pivot).
+  NLLB-200 is a machine translation model primarily intended for research in machine translation, - especially for low-resource languages.
+  It allows for single sentence translation among 200 languages.

 - 🖼️ **Image-to-Text Translation (OCR)**
   Extract text from images using **PaddleOCR**, then translate it.

 - 🎙️ **Speech-to-Text Translation**
-  Speech input handled via `SpeechRecognition` (Google/STT API) and translated using M2M100.
+  Speech input handled via `SpeechRecognition` (Google/STT API) and translated using NLLB-200.

 - ⚙️ **Bias Mitigation**
   Reduces gender and cultural biases through counterfactual data augmentation.